240 – Dress Code

 The Class A uniform is intended for formal occasions, such as award ceremonies, funerals, meetings, or other occasions where it is deemed appropriate by a supervisor.
 The Class A uniform is a long-sleeve shirt with S.O. collar insignia and metal shirt buttons, tie, regular uniform pants with gold piping, and may include a felt hat.

-A. Employees issued an inner carrier can wear it beneath their Class A shirt.
+A. Body armor will be worn with the inner carrier beneath their Class A shirt.
 Outer carriers may not be worn with a Class A uniform.

 B. Employees issued a felt hat can wear the hat with the Class A uniform.